Opening Range Breakout ( ORB ) Strategy

 Frequently, the ORB trades are carried out on short timeframes and take end very quickly.

-In fact, scalpers who depend on the ORB trading strategy will most probably use the 3-min or 5-min timeframe.
+In fact, scalpers who depend on the ORB market trading strategy will most probably use the 3-min or 5-min timeframe.
 While day traders and swingers prefer a little longer timeframes (15-min and 30-min charts).

 In the below example, we highlighted the opening range with two blue horizontal lines.
 Actually, this 15-minute chart represents “Tesla” which is popular in the stock market for being a big mover.